autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

-Failures would be due to the fact that `HashMap` does not support duplicate keys (but `SortedKV` does), so it's not a surprising finding.
+failures would be due to the fact that `HashMap` does not support duplicate keys (but `SortedKV` does), so it's not a surprising finding.

 <br>